matrix-io/matrix-documentation/docs/matrix-core/javascript-examples/uv.md

-<h2 style="padding-top:0">Humidity</h2>
+<h2 style="padding-top:0">UV</h2>
->**Humidity is currently under maintenance**

 ### Device Compatibility
 <img class="creator-compatibility-icon" src="/img/creator-icon.svg">

 ## Overview

-The Humidity driver allows for:
+The UV driver reports values for:

-* Reading relative humidity on the board
-* Obtaining temperature in Celsius and raw values
-* Calibrating temperature
+* UV Index scale used in the United States conforms with international guidelines for UVI reporting established by the World Health Organization.
+From <a href="https://www.epa.gov/sunsafety/uv-index-scale-0" target="_blank">UV Index Scale</a>
+* UV Risk scale established by World Health Organization.
+From <a href="https://www.epa.gov/sunsafety/uv-index-scale-0" target="_blank">UV Index Scale</a>

 <h3 style="padding-top:0">Available ZeroMQ Ports</h3>

-* `Base port`: 20017
+* `Base port`: 20029
-* `Keep-alive port`: 20018
+* `Keep-alive port`: 20030
-* `Error port`: 20019
+* `Error port`: 20031
-* `Data update port`: 20020
+* `Data Update port`: 20032

 ## Protocol
 <!-- Base PORT -->
 <details>
 <summary style="font-size: 1.75rem; font-weight: 300;">Base Port</summary>
-This port accepts three configurations for communicating with the Humidity driver.
+This port accepts 2 configurations for communicating with the UV driver.

 * `delay_between_updates` - controls the output speed of messages from the **Data Update port**.

 * `timeout_after_last_ping` - stops sending messages from the **Data Update port** if nothing has been sent to the **Keep-alive port** after the specified amount of seconds.

-* `humidity` - the humidity configuration that's created from a `HumidityParams` message.

 ```language-protobuf
 message DriverConfig {